jayhuber/mdid/README.txt

 How to install:

 1)  Copy the "mdid" folder into the following folder: moodle/mod/.
 2)  Load the "Notifications" page on the Moodle home page - this will create database tables used by the activity and you will have an opportunity to configure the student account to access to the MDID activity.

+Changing the student access account:
+1)  As admin navigate to Site Administration -> Plugins -> Activity modules -> MDID